Trump ex-adviser calls Ukraine election interference theory 'fictional narrative'

 Democrats say Trump’s dealings with Ukraine amount to an abuse of power to pressure a vulnerable U.S. ally to dig up dirt on a domestic political rival.

 Trump has denied wrongdoing, publicly criticized witnesses and described the impeachment proceedings as a “witch hunt.”

-The impeachment inquiry could lead the Democratic-led House to approve formal charges against Trump - called articles of impeachment - that would be sent to the Republican-controlled Senate for a trial on whether to remove him from office.
-Few Republican senators have broken with Trump.
+His fellow Republicans call the proceedings a “sham.”

-David Holmes, a staffer from the U.S. Embassy in Ukraine, also testified on Thursday — the fifth day of scheduled public impeachment hearings — that his work started to become overshadowed in March by Trump’s personal lawyer, Rudy Giuliani, who was pushing Ukraine to carry out the two probes.
+David Holmes, a staffer from the U.S. Embassy in Ukraine, testified on Thursday that his work started to become overshadowed in March by Trump’s personal lawyer, Rudy Giuliani, who was pushing Ukraine to carry out the two probes.

 In her testimony, Hill recalled a conversation she had with Trump’s former National Security Adviser John Bolton about Giuliani’s activities.